How to Activate Your Citi Credit Card

 • Contact customer support: When in doubt, calling customer service may help you address your activation issue.

-Once you’ve activated your card, you can sign the white or gray box on the back and start using it.
+Once you’ve activated your card, you can sign the white or gray box on the back and start using it to make purchases.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.